Rutherford backscattering spectrometry: Basic principles

 We describe Rutherford backscattering as an elastic, hard-sphere collision between a high kinetic energy particle from the incident beam (the projectile) and a stationary particle located in the sample (the target).
-Elastic in this context means that no energy is transferred between the incident particle and the stationary particle during the collision, and the state of the stationary particle is not changed.
-(Except that for a small amount of momentum, which is ignored.)
+Elastic in this context means that no energy is absorbed by the internal states of the incident particle or the stationary particle during the collision, and the energy loss of the incident particle is due only to the (usually small) recoil of the "stationary" particle.
 Nuclear interactions are generally not elastic, since a collision may result in a nuclear reaction, with the release of considerable quantities of energy.
 Nuclear reaction analysis (NRA) is useful for detecting light elements.
 However, this is not Rutherford scattering.